sergiocollado/potpourri/notes_on_other_topics/notes_on_python.md

 ## FUNCTIONS

-Functions are defined by the keyword `def`
+Functions are defined by the keyword `def` followed by the functions name, the parameters list, and a colon.
+The code that is the function, must be indented.

 ```python
 def foo(parameter_lit):